NodyHub/blog/content/posts/container-breakouts-part2.md

 #### `CAP_SYS_ADMIN` – cgroup notify on release escape

 One of the of the dangerous kernel capabilities is `CAP_SYS_ADMIN`.
-If you are acting in a container with this capability, you can start manage the cgroups of the container.
-As a short re-cap – [cgroups](https://man7.org/linux/man-pages/man7/cgroups.7.html) are used to manage the system resources of the container.
+If you are acting in a container with this capability, you can manage cgroups of the system.
+As a short re-cap – [cgroups](https://man7.org/linux/man-pages/man7/cgroups.7.html) are used to manage the system resources for container (that’s very brief – I know).

-In this escape, we use a feature of cgroups that allows the execution of code in the root context, after the last process in a cgroup is terminated.
-The feature is called “notification on release” and can only be set, because we have the capability `CAP_SYS_ADMIN`.
+In this escape, we use a **feature of cgroups** that allows the **execution** of code **in** the **root context**, after the last process in a cgroup is terminated.
+The feature is called **“notification on release”** and can only be set, because we have the capability `CAP_SYS_ADMIN`.

 This technique got popular after Felix Wilhelm ([@_fel1x](https://twitter.com/_fel1x)) from [Google Project Zero]( https://googleprojectzero.blogspot.com/) put the escape in one tweet.
 [Trail of Bits](https://www.trailofbits.com/) has even investigated further this topic and all details can be read in their blogpost [Understanding Docker container escapes](https://blog.trailofbits.com/2019/07/19/understanding-docker-container-escapes/).

 Here is just the quintessence of this approach:
 1. Create a new cgroup
-2. Activate “callback” with `notify_on_release`
+2. Create and activate “callback” with `notify_on_release`
-3. Create “callback”
+3. Create ephemeral process in new cgroup to trigger “callback”

-4. Create ephemeral process in new cgroup to trigger “callback”
+The following commands are necessary to perform the attack:

 ```
 # mkdir /tmp/cgrp && mount -t cgroup -o rdma cgroup /tmp/cgrp && mkdir /tmp/cgrp/escape_cgroup